Irish question

 In 1844, a future British prime minister, Benjamin Disraeli, defined the Irish question:

 In the United Kingdom general election of 1868, a coalition of Liberals and Irish Nationalists formed based on the fact that a wrong was done to Ireland and that it must be corrected.
 From the general election of 1868 to 1929, and most likely past the latter year, the Liberal Party's primary platform of reform was based on Irish reform.
-During the first ministry of William Ewart Gladstone, a total of three "grievances" were made to him by the Irish: "religious, agrarian, and nationalist".
-These were, but not limited to, the Roman Catholic faith being persecuted since the 16th century, the poverty wrought upon by legislation, such as Ireland's woollen industry, and English landlords, and "Poyning's Law", which held the Irish government's action subject to the acceptation of the government of England under King Henry VII.
+During the first Gladstone ministry, a total of three "grievances" were made to Prime Minister William Ewart Gladstone by the Irish: "religious, agrarian, and nationalist".
+These were, but not limited to, Irish Catholics being persecuted since the 16th century, the poverty wrought upon by legislation, such as those targeting Ireland's woollen industry, and the Protestant Ascendancy, and Poyning's Law, which held the Irish government's action subject to the acceptation of its counterpart in London under King Henry VII.

 In 1886, with the introduction of the first Home Rule Bill in the House of Commons, the term the Anglo-Irish quarrel gained favour and became more acceptable than the implied condescension of the Irish question.

 The Irish question affected British politics in much the same way that the nationalities problem affected Austria-Hungary.
-Normal British domestic issues could not be adequately addressed because of the political divisions created by the oppression of Ireland.
+Normal British domestic issues could not be adequately addressed because of the political divisions created by the status of Ireland.
 The Liberal Party split over Home Rule, with the unionist faction leaving to create the Liberal Unionist Party, ceding control to the Conservatives, thus hurting the cause of further social and political reform.